-This Request for Proposal (RFP) is being issued by the University of Kentucky to solicit proposals from qualified, experienced, financially sound, and responsible providers who provides Transcatheter Aortic Valves (TAVR) at market competitive pricing covering a range of materials and other differentiating attributes.
+This Request for Proposal (RFP) is being issued by the University of Kentucky to solicit proposals from qualified, experienced, financially sound, and responsible offeror(s) who provides ENT coblation system at market competitive pricing.
+More specifically, the supplier will provide electrosurgical wands used for conducting ENT coblation surgeries including tonsillectomies, adenoidectomies, and nasal surgeries.